jugosack/jugosack/README.md

 * 🌍  I'm based in Skopje,Macedonia
 * ✉️  You can contact me at: [jugoslav_ackoski@yahoo.com](mailto:jugoslav_ackoski@yahoo.com)
-* 🧠  I have experience in JavaScript, HTML/CSS, Ruby and Java
+* 🧠  I have experience in JavaScript, HTML/CSS, React, Redux, Ruby and Java
 * 🤝  I'm open to collaborating on Any interested projects
 * ⚡  Also open for internship and job offers
 * 👨‍💻 All of my projects are available at: [https://github.com/jugosack](https://github.com/jugosack)